Frequnetly Asked Questions

 Yes, but with a few exceptions.
 A Devils River Access Permit (DRAP) is required for all river trips which access Devils River State Natural Areas and/or designated paddler camps.
 The cost of a DRAP is $10/person.
 You can get these permits by calling Texas Parks & Wildlife

 (512) 389-8901.
 Each paddler is required to bring a copy of their DRAP (including the signed Conditions of Permit page) and an extra one is required to hand over to your shuttle driver.
-The exceptions to this rule is if you plan on paddling from Baker's Crossing to meet the water taxi around mile 37-38, Rough Canyon Marina, or you plan on taking out on private land.
+The exceptions to this rule is if you plan on paddling from Baker's Crossing to Rough Canyon Marina, or you plan on taking out on private land.

 Can Amistad Expeditions obtain permits for my group?

 Sorry, no we are not allowed to get permits for your group because we are not actually going on the trip with you.
-TP&WD requires that the group leader call and get the required permits.
+TP&WD requires that the group leader call with a confirmation code to get the required permits.